jiananss/learn-weixin-program/README.md

 # learn-weixin-program
-it's first time for us learn to develop a program
+it's first time we learn to develop a program